Actionable and Interpretable Fault Localization for Recurring Failures in Online Service Systems: Introduction

-There are four challenges to achieve this goal.
-First, it is hard to represent failure units uniformly for further analysis because 1) failure units can contain different numbers of metrics and 2) it is hard to select appropriate time-series feature extractors for the various metrics manually.
+There are four challenges to this goal.
+First, it is hard to represent failure units uniformly for further analysis because 1) failure units can contain different numbers of metrics, and 2) feature engineering for various metrics is hard.
 Second, due to the complex dependencies in an online service system, the faulty failure units can cause other metrics on the same or other components abnormal, and it is challenging to model the complex and various failure propagation.
 Third, since it is unlikely that all failure units have been faulty, it is essential but challenging to generalize to \textit{previously unseen failures} (no failures of the same kinds have occurred at the same locations).
-Fourth, lacking either local (i.e., interpreting individual cases~\cite{adebayo2018sanity}) or global (i.e., interpreting general model decisions~\cite{gu2019semantics}) interpretability makes it prohibitive for engineers to trust the localization results.
-Both are important because they interpret localization results from different perspectives.
+Fourth, both local (interpreting individual cases) and global (interpreting general model decisions) interpretability~\cite{molnar2020interpretable} are important for engineers to trust the localization results, since they provide interpretation from different perspectives.